smf8/path-of-learning/docker/README.md

-Resources used by me for introduction to docker
+Resources I used for introduction to docker

 - https://docker-curriculum.com/ simple introduction to docker with examples
 - https://towardsdatascience.com/learn-enough-docker-to-be-useful-b7ba70caeb4b